maurogeorge/active_model_serializers/docs/howto/test.md

 # How to test

-## Test helpers
+## Minitest test helpers

-AMS provides a `assert_response_schema` method to be used on your controller tests to assert the response against a [JSON Schema](http://json-schema.org/).
+ActiveModelSerializers provides a `assert_response_schema` method to be used on your controller tests to assert the response against a [JSON Schema](http://json-schema.org/).
 Let's take a look in a example.